How to Clean Your Air Conditioner | AC Sales of Lafayette

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can clean it by draining thinned bleach through the tube to flush the line.
-Or you can replace the tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can clean it by draining diluted bleach through the tube to sanitize the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from AC Sales can make your system more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to schedule your routine maintenance!
+We also have convenient service agreements, so you won’t forget to plan your routine service!